Somerford Keynes

-Early history
+History

 A series of salvage excavations at Spratsgate Lane in 1986–1988 revealed part of an Iron Age and Roman settlement.
 The earliest finds were a series of curvilinear enclosures from the early 1st to the early 2nd century CE, which may have formed part of a farmstead.
 A religious focus is also suggested by an unusually large number of coins and brooches, which may have been votive offerings.
 Stone sculptural fragments were found of an eagle and a shield.
-These could belong to a representation of the Roman Capitoline triad of the gods Jupiter, Juno and Minerva), which again points to a formal religious presence.
+These could belong to a representation of the Roman Capitoline triad (the gods Jupiter, Juno and Minerva), which again points to a formal religious presence.

 The village first appears in writing in AD 685, in a charter confirming a gift of 40 hides of land by King Ethelred's nephew Bertwald to St Aldhelm, first abbot of Malmesbury.
 The manor was held in 1211 by William de Cahaignes, an ancestor of the Keynes family.

+The Manor House is a Grade II listed building.
+Its core is probably from the late 15th century or early 16th; it was extended to the east in the 1630s, and a north-west wing was added in 1924.